Individual (solo), and teams of 2 or 3

 We asked that everyone register by March 1st to guarantee a shirt.

-Participants will be receiving dog tags either for the 47hr and 35hr, and belt buckles for either 50+ or 100+ miles.
+Participants will be receiving a finisher item either for the 47hr and 35hr, and belt buckles for either 50+ or 100+ miles.

 Southern West Virginia Community and Technical College